Transforming Workplace Wellness: The Power of On-Site Clinics with Eden Health

 Moreover, organizations can reduce employee copays by offering a comprehensive fixed-fee model that bundles most of their costs into a manageable monthly fee.

 Who Leads the Onsite Clinic?

 Most facilities are led by a physician’s assistant or nurse practitioner, although many onsite clinics also have a physician on hand to administer care.
+An onsite doctor ensures that employees receive immediate medical attention if necessary.
 They may work part-time or full-time alongside supporting staff based on the clinic’s needs and resources.
 Physicians play a vital role: they have extensive training to provide enhanced care and manage advanced treatment plans.

 Depending on the clinic, employees have access to a wide range of services that require specialized staff, such as pharmacy, specialty care, occupational therapy, physical therapy, dentistry, and optometry.
 If a patient needs specialist referrals, clinics coordinate with local providers in the patient’s network and can schedule expedited appointments to reduce wait times.

 Sometimes, clinics encompass multiple medical specialties onsite.
 In these cases, patients can receive comprehensive care in one location and avoid fragmented care or complicated, time-consuming transfers.

 Additionally, many onsite clinics provide access to telemedicine to supplement in-person treatment.
 This 24/7 remote care covers after-hours, weekend, and holiday needs.